 In 1948, our company was the successful bidder on the Mutual Benefit Life building in Omaha, Nebraska.
 In order to get the job done efficiently, Iowa Sheet Metal Contractors purchased Skilman Sheet Metal and employed its 25 skilled workers.
 This new branch was named Nebraska Sheet Metal Contractors.

-In 1959, the company moved its operations to our current headquarters on Bell Avenue in Des Moines, and two years later, expanded its capabilities by adding a piping division.
+In 1959, the company moved its operations to Bell Avenue in Des Moines, and two years later, expanded its capabilities by adding a piping division.
 Then in 1969, to honor its roots, the company changed its name to The Waldinger Corporation.